What Is Corporate Social Responsibility?

 - Increase price premium by up to 20%

-- Reduce staff turnover rate by 50%
+- Reduce staff turnover rate by up to 50%

 - We will incorporate ESG issues into investment analysis and decision-making processes.